robmorgan/halo/README.md

  * Scene: A programmed look you have set up the lights to display.
  * Venue: Constrain movers and custom presets. (could skip this)

-## TODO

- - [ ] you could make a float16 property to map a value over two DMX channels.
-Might help to fine-tune moving heads and create smoother looks? e.g: 180+16
- - [ ] You could convert your system to run off percentages. e.g: 0.0 - 1.0.
-Floats. so things are basically percentage based.

 ## Fixture Profiles

  * Float